hmtcelik/RecipeLord/readme.md

 # Recipe Lord

-Recipe Lord is app which have very cool recipies from cool users
+Recipe Lord is app which have very cool recipies from very cool users

 >processing...